gradescope/autograder_samples/java/README.md

 that you know ahead of time what the student's package is (i.e. tell them what to do or set up a template that has it filled in).

+You could also do something like `$(find . -name "IntList.java")` in your bash script and copy the result of that to the destination, but it's probably better to just require them to submit in a certain structure, which Gradescope will in the future make easier to verify.

 This script calls compile.sh and run.sh to compile and run code.

 ### [compile.sh](compile.sh)